tensorpack/tensorpack/docs/tutorial/dataflow.md

 ````

 A list of built-in DataFlow to compose with can be found at [API docs](../modules/dataflow.html).
-You can also find more complicated DataFlow in the [ImageNet training script](../examples/ImageNetModels/imagenet_utils.py)
+You can also find complicated real-life DataFlow pipelines in the [ImageNet training script](../examples/ImageNetModels/imagenet_utils.py)
-with all the data preprocessing, or other tensorpack examples.
+or other tensorpack examples.

 ### Parallelize the Pipeline